bhisaac/5eFP/5eFP-SRD.md

 Often, an improvised weapon is similar to an actual weapon and can be treated as such.
 For example, a table leg is akin to a club.
 At the GM’s option, characters proficient with a weapon can use a similar object as if it were that weapon and add their LEVEL to its attack bonus.

 An object that bears no resemblance to a weapon deals 1 damage (the GM assigns a damage type appropriate to the object).
 If a character uses a ranged weapon to make a melee attack, or throws a melee weapon that does not have the thrown property, it also deals 1 damage.
-An improvised thrown weapon has a normal range of 4 squares and a long range of 12 squares.
+An improvised thrown weapon has range 4.

 #### Silvered Weapons
-Some monsters that have immunity or resistance to nonmagical weapons are susceptible to silver weapons, so cautious adventurers invest extra coin to plate their weapons with silver.
-You can silver a single weapon or one ammunition at a forge for 6⛁.
-You may spend silver to reduce this cost to 3⛁.
+Some monsters that have immunity or resistance to nonmagical weapons are susceptible to silver weapons, so cautious adventurers invest a little extra to plate their weapons with silver.
+You can silver a single weapon or ammunition at a forge for 6⛁.
+You may spend trade goods silver (ore or bar) to reduce this cost to 3⛁.
 This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.

 #### Special Weapons
 Weapons with special rules are described here.